 The chair’s back measures 22.5 x 30.5 inches, and its seat measures 14.5 x 20.5 inches.
 You can also adjust its height anywhere from 17.3 to 21.5 inches.
 Feel like kicking back and relaxing?
 It can recline anywhere from 90 to 180 degrees and lets you rock back and forth.
 The chair comes with a one-year warranty from the manufacturer and is available in various bold colors.
 It’s a budget-friendly pick with decent comfort and adjustable options.
 Keep in mind what you’re paying here.
 If you can afford to spend more, then we recommend doing so.

 Homall Gaming Chair Office Chair High Back Computer Chair Leather Desk Chair Racing Executive Ergonomic Adjustable Swivel Task Chair with Headrest and Lumbar Support (White)

 If you're on a tight budget, opt for this gaming chair with its basic adjustable ergonomic features.

-At this price point, the HON Exposure Mesh Computer Chair is your best bet.
+The HON Exposure Mesh Computer Chair is an excellent choice if you have a modest budget.
 Not only does it look stylish and allow you to make basic ergonomic adjustments, it comes with a five-year limited warranty.
 The chair’s breathable mesh back keeps yours comfortably supported and cool while you work, though you also have the option to upgrade to leather for a more premium look and feel.

 The fully-adjustable chair has pneumatic seat height adjustment, allowing you to move the seat base forward or backward or change the seat width and height with ease.
 You can also adjust the reclining tilt ratio, lumbar support, and armrest height and lateral distance with ease.
 It even has a tilt tension and lock function that allows you to control how easily you can recline.